Dzen456/CalcUABlator/README.md

 Making this robot requieres all of the following components, or at least similar to:

--Arduino UNO Rev. 3
+- Arduino UNO Rev. 3
--Raspberry Pi 3 B+
+- Raspberry Pi 3 B+
--Source Power Supply Raspberry Pi 3 - 5V/2.5A
+- Source Power Supply Raspberry Pi 3 - 5V/2.5A
--Camera Raspberry Pi v2 - 8 Megapixels
+- Camera Raspberry Pi v2 - 8 Megapixels
--Motor NEMA 17 / 3.5Kg with conector and cable (two units) -Motor Drivers step to step 3.5A (TB6600) (two units) -Standar servo S3003, 360 Degrees
+- Motor NEMA 17 / 3.5Kg with conector and cable (two units)
+- Motor Drivers step to step 3.5A (TB6600) (two units)
+- Standar servo S3003, 360 Degrees
--ATX COOLBOX 500W
+- ATX COOLBOX 500W

 Also, it is required to have the following additional parts: